Legendary Game Show

 Bill: It was an accident.
 Before the show I walked into the bathroom, and there was [the contestant] with his bird in his hand.

-- From the Hot Potato premiere (January 23, 1984), a line mocked by the jerks of GSN's Faux Pause:
+- From the Hot Potato premiere (January 23, 1984), a line mocked by the hosts of GSN's Faux Pause:

 Bill: Diane, I couldn't see your nametag there.
 It was facing away from me for the best reason in the world.